LoopKit/loopdocs/docs/nightscout/remote-commands.md

 There are four ways you can trigger your commands remotely; [<span translate="no">Loop Caregiver</span>](loop-caregiver.md) (link takes you to a new page), [Nightscout Careportal](#nightscout-careportal), [Shortcuts](#shortcuts), and [IFTTT](#ifttt).

-!!! warning "Config Var Reminder"

-    * If you used a remote method for your build of *Loop*, don't forget you must add `LOOP_PUSH_SERVER_ENVIRONMENT` config variable to your *Nightcout* site or remote commands will not work.
-[LoopDocs: Remote Build Config Var Requirement](remote-config.md#remote-build-config-var-requirement)
-    * If you return to *Xcode* build, you must remove the `LOOP_PUSH_SERVER_ENVIRONMENT` config var.

 ### [<span translate="no">Loop Caregiver</span>](loop-caregiver.md)

 Click the link above to read more about <span translate="no">Loop Caregiver</span>.